zuhito/node-red-flowgen/README.md

 Pick an endpoint from an API definition and get a ready-to-run flow — inject, function, http request and debug — where the function node sets up `msg` for the request: method, URL, headers, cookies and a sample body.
-Works as a CLI and as an editor plugin that adds an **API Spec** tab to the Import dialog.
+Works as an editor plugin that adds an **API Spec** tab to the Import dialog.

 ## Install